GovTechSG/purple-a11y-desktop/README.md

 ## Prerequisites and Installations

-### Download Purple HATS Desktop
+### Download Purple A11y Desktop

-Purple HATS Desktop is available as a download for Windows and MacOS.
+Purple A11y Desktop is available as a download for Windows and MacOS.
 Refer to [Installation Guide](/INSTALLATION.md) for step-by-step instructions.

 #### Facing issues?

-Open an [issue ticket](https://github.com/GovTechSG/purple-hats-desktop/issues) for assistance.
+Open an [issue ticket](https://github.com/GovTechSG/purple-a11y-desktop/issues) for assistance.

 ---